-We are pleased to announce the call for articles for Agroforester Newsletter (AFTA’s online publication) for Spring 2020.
-Authors are required to follow the guidelines (below) to prepare articles and submit by April 20, 2020 to the Newsletter Committee Chair, Christine C. Nieman, at this email - christine.c.nieman@USDA.GOV.
-The article is very short (just 600-700 words) and includes few relevant pictures.
+We are pleased to announce the call for articles for Agroforester Newsletter (AFTA’s online publication) for Summer 2020.
+Authors are required to follow the guidelines (below) to prepare articles and submit by July 24, 2020 to the Newsletter Committee Chair, Christine C. Nieman, at this email - christine.c.nieman@USDA.GOV.
+The article is very short (just 600-700 words) and includes a few relevant pictures.
 Pictures should be included in the article with Figure no. and relevant caption, cited in the text; the original pictures should also be submitted separately as JPEGs so that they look good while publishing online (for details, see the guidelines carefully).
-If you are planning to submit one, please share the topic of your article by March 23, 2020, so that the final list of the articles for this issue can be prepared.
+If you are planning to submit one, please share the topic of your article by July 17, 2020, so that the final list of the articles for this issue can be prepared.
 Also, please share this announcement with other potential authors in your contact.
 Let’s share what each of us are doing and educate/encourage others out there to take advantage of agroforestry.

-Please note that any further communication regarding the newsletter and newsletter articles must be directed to the new chair, Christine C. Nieman, at this email - Christine.C.Nieman@USDA.GOV
+Any questions about the newsletter and/or newsletter articles may be directed to the chair, Christine C. Nieman, at this email - Christine.C.Nieman@USDA.GOV

 AFTA Newsletter Committee Chair